Skip to content

 headstone and empty urn on the landing alike.

-But nothing resolves so when you say they ‘live on’
+But nothing resolves so when you say we ‘live on’

-I can only assume you mean that they died.
+I can only assume you mean that we die.

 June 3, 2025